scitran/client/Client-methods-(Matlab).md

 Find projects, sessions, acquisitions, collections, files, subjects constrained by many possible limits (file type, label, date...).
 This is big.

 ### get
-Individual files.

-### read
-File read and return data in a Matlab variable
+Information about files or database objects

-### download
+### download and read
-A tar file of a project, session, or acquisition
+A database object (A zip file of a project, session, acquisition, or a file) is brought to your local computer ('download').
+In some cases (e.g., a nifti file), the file is first downloaded and then automatically read into a Matlab variable ('read').

 ### projectHierarchy
 A listing of the sessions and acquisitions in a project hierarchy